sosualex/ric-ag-dme/README.md

 # algorithm steps
 - requesting
   - When a site Si wants to enter the CS, it broadcasts a timestamped REQUEST message to all other sites
-  - When site Sj receives a REQUEST message from site Si, it sends a REPLY message to site Si if site Sj is neither requesting nor executing the CS, or if the site Sj is requesting and Si’s request’s timestamp is smaller than site Sj’s own request’s timestamp.
-Otherwise, the reply is deferred and Sj sets RDj [i] = 1
+  - When site Sj receives a REQUEST message from site Si, it sends a REPLY message to site Si if
+      1. site Sj is neither requesting nor executing the CS, or
+      2. if the site Sj is requesting and Si’s request’s timestamp is smaller than site Sj’s own request’s timestamp.
+      3. if the timestamps of request is same, preference is given for request from the Site with lower index
+  - Otherwise, the reply is deferred and Sj sets RDj [i] = 1

 - executing
   - Site Si enters the CS after it has received a REPLY message from every site it sent a REQUEST message to